 A lot of meritorious lawsuits were filed last week.
 Yet this morning my Google Reader quickly pointed me to two that seem to embody the definition of a frivolous lawsuit:

 But there has to be personal responsibility, too.
 The best way to avoid harm is to avoid exposing yourself to great risk.
-Drinking so much that you are willing to jump out of a moving car is a choice.
+Drinking so much that you will jump out of a moving car is a choice.
 Look, this woman suffered a severe brain injury.
 She’s as worthy of our sympathy as anyone.
 But she does not have a claim against the driver.
 Period.

-- The TortProf reports that a woman brought a lawsuit because United Airlines did not wake her, leaving her sleeping on an empty plane for three hours.
+- The TortProf reports that a woman sued because United Airlines did not wake her, leaving her sleeping on an empty plane for three hours.
 “Waking up to an empty airplane and not being able to get out — it was very horrifying,” the plaintiff told reporters at a press conference to announce her lawsuit.